-In addition, the Kenkyuseis have to work for months or even years to prove that they are worthy of being a full-time member.
+In addition, the Kenkyuseis have to work for months or even years to prove that they are worthy of being full-time members.

-The group was on the verge of dissapearing until "Oogoe Diamond" came out, starring SKE48's fan favourite Matsui Jurina.
+The group was on the verge of dissapearing until "Oogoe Diamond" came out, starring SKE48's fan favourite Jurina Matsui.
 The managers are so grateful to her that she's appeared on practically every cover song of the group's singles.

-In one shoujiki shougi segment on AKBINGO!, Minegishi Minami presents the statement "truthfully, you would rather be in Morning Musume" to Kojima Haruna.
+In one shoujiki shougi segment on AKBINGO!, Minami Minegishi presents the statement "truthfully, you would rather be in Morning Musume" to Haruna Kojima.
 She fails the lie detector test.